RedisLabs/redislabs-docs/content/modules/redisgears/register-events.md

 In addition to standard Redis [events](https://redis.io/docs/manual/keyspace-notifications/#events-generated-by-different-commands), [Redis Enterprise Active-Active databases]({{<relref "/rs/databases/active-active">}}) also support the registration of RedisGears functions for the following event types:

-- `change` for key change events in an Active-Active database.
+- `change`: This event occurs when a key changes on another replica of the Active-Active database.